AndySharez/AndySharez/README.md

  :telescope: I’m learning python & C at the moment.

- :seedling: Exploring hardware building; goal is to create my own home-setup automated by python.
+ :seedling: Exploring hardware building; goal is to create my own home-setup automated by python; have some knowhow in php as well.

  :zap: In my free time, I do cross-sport or cycling.